Columbia Credit for Academic Work at Sciences Po

 Global Core (six points of coursework): Many courses taken at Sciences Po can be applied toward this requirement.
 The following Sciences Po courses count toward the global core requirement, however, this list is not exhaustive.

 AHIS 1101 The Middle East and The Mediterranean: Crisis and Hope AHIS 1330 Comparative History of Europe and Asia (1789-1910) BAFF 1210 India and the World BECO 1590 Political Economy of the Middle East BCIV 1215 Introduction to the Study of Islam BHIS 1460 Introduction to the Contemporary Middle East BIPO 1235 Politics and Societies in Northeast Asia BIPO 1255 Politics and Societies in South Asia BSPO 1415 Islam and Globalization ECON 4325 Economic Development of Japan HIST 1450 Les Ameriques Latines MEAS 1235 Introduction to the Arab World BHIS 1450 History of the Mediterranean POLS 1305 Politics and Societies in Southeast Asia SOCI 1645 The Insular Caribbean

 Language (four terms or the equivalent): This requirement is typically fulfilled through French language fluency, demonstrated or achieved at Sciences Po.

-Literature/Humanities (six points of coursework, half of which must be taken at Columbia): Many courses taken at Sciences Po, including any history course, can be applied toward this requirement.
+Literature/Humanities (six points of coursework, half of which must be taken at Columbia): Many courses taken at Sciences Po, including any history course, may be applied toward this requirement.

 Music Humanities: All Dual BA Program students must complete this course at Columbia.

-Quantitative Reasoning (one term or the equivalent): This requirement can be satisfied through the French Baccalauréat, SAT or ACT.
+Quantitative Reasoning (one term or the equivalent): This requirement may be satisfied through the French Baccalauréat, SAT or ACT.
 BMAT1005 also satisfies this requirement.

 - Calculus I